gabrielfuenmar/suez-canal-transits/README.md

     CSV file with transits information.

-The information is build per vessel and is the result of a sequence of test that validates that a transit has enough information to be throughly analized.
-Refer to ##PAPER when published### section 3 for a description.
+The information is build per vessel and is the result of a sequence of tests that validates that a transit has enough information to be throughly analized.
+Refer to [published paper](https://ieeexplore.ieee.org/document/9309882) for a description.

 Credits: Gabriel Fuentes Lezcano